vishnu-kyatannawar/blog/clfuxg7l6000609mm4aaxht0z.md

 local     docker-test_mongodb
 ```

-`docker-test_mongodb` is the volume name that got created for me because my `docker-composer.yml` file was inside a folder `docker-test`.

-This is where all our MongoDB data will be stored.
+The volume name `docker-test_mongodb` was automatically created when I placed my `docker-composer.yml` file inside the `docker-test folder`.
+This is the location where all of our MongoDB data will be stored.

 ### **Modify MongoDB Data**

-We need to make a small change to the database to verify that we were able to restore the database from volume successfully.
+To confirm that we have successfully restored the database from the volume, we need to make a minor modification to the database.

 Visit `0.0.0.0:8081` where the Mongo Express is running.